 Police say that a nude can circulate a high school of 1,000 students in under an hour, according to Doak-Gebauer.
 She recommends sharing this stat with your kids.

 Tell your children that if they’re in another home and they’re not comfortable with what’s happening, they should say they need to go home, without further explanation, recommends Doak-Gebauer.
-She says that it’s important not to offer an explanation, because if they start to do so, a predator or peer will try to talk them out of leaving.
+She says that it’s important not to explain, because if they start to do so, a predator or peer will try to talk them out of leaving.

 Doak-Gebauer recommends that you use an Internet filter, but points out that your kids can probably get around any filter, so you still need to supervise your kids.